isa-group/sla-wizard/README.md

 To control log levels define the environment variable `LOGGER_LEVEL` prior to the run.
 The possible values are error, warn, custom, info and debug.

+## Prerequisites

 ### SLA types

+SLA4OAI-tools only works with SLAs of type `agreement`.
+The provided SLA(s) will be validated according to a schema.
-TODO: document if any of the provided SLAs is not valid (does not conform to schema or is not of type agreement), the execution will stop.
+If any of the provided SLAs is not valid (does not conform to schema or is not of type agreement), the execution will stop.
 Additionally, duplicated SLAs will be ignored.
-TODO document that the URL must return an array even if it's just one.

-SLA4OAI-tools only works with SLAs of type `agreement`.
-If the provided OAS references SLA(s) of type `plan` then those would not be contemplated for the proxy configuration.

 ### URL reference in OAS